Helping with Healing and Hope

 Causation

 Causation links the defendant’s actions to your injuries and other losses.
-For a plaintiff to win a personal injury claim, both factual and proximate causes need to be present.
-Below, we discuss the differences between both types of causes:
+For a plaintiff to win a personal injury claim, factual and proximate causes must be present.
+Below, we discuss the differences between the types of causes:

 Factual Cause